-Is Seattle’s flag the worst?
-Or the 30th best?
-You tell us
+Design experts say Portland’s city flag is better than Seattle’s.
+Do you agree?

 This breaks two of five key flag rules, according to Ted Kaye, a member of the North American Vexillological Association (NAVA), the compiler of “Good Flag, Bad Flag” and an unapologetic vexillonnaire: It’s too complex and it shouldn’t have lettering.

-Most importantly, he said, it fails to serve a flag’s most basic purpose: to be instantly recognizable at a distance.
+Most important, he said, it fails to serve a flag’s most basic purpose: to be instantly recognizable at a distance.

 “It’s time for an update,” Kaye wrote in an email on the eve of Flag Day.
 “A great city deserves a great flag, and Seattle’s doesn’t do the city justice.”